whaakman/azure-docs.nl-nl/articles/active-directory/users-groups-roles/groups-naming-policy.md

 #### <a name="fixed-strings"></a>Vaste tekenreeksen

 Tekenreeksen kunt u het eenvoudiger om te scannen en groepen in de globale adreslijst en in de navigatiebalk aan de linkerkant een koppeling van de groep werkbelastingen te onderscheiden.
-Enkele van de algemene voorvoegsels zijn trefwoorden, zoals ' groep\_naam ', '\#naam ','\_naam '
+Some of the common prefixes are keywords like ‘Grp\_Name’ , ‘\#Name’, ‘\_Name’

 #### <a name="user-attributes"></a>Gebruikerskenmerken